Primary Discovery Morning

 |

-ICSV has a rolling admissions policy, meaning that applications are processed all year round as long as vacancies are available.
-Parents are welcome to apply as we accept applications throughout the year.
-Prospective families who think that a move to Vienna or ICSV may be possible, are encouraged to submit an application in October (10 months) before the upcoming school year.
+ICSV has a rolling admissions policy, meaning that applications are processed throughout the school year, and students can be accepted as long as vacancies are available.
+Prospective families who think that a move to Vienna or ICSV may be possible are encouraged to submit an application as early as possible (ideally as early as October).
 This allows families to gather application materials early.

 |